yuexing/realblog/engineering/android-dev.md

 ## Pitfalls

 * When importing an library, check "Build Path" -> "Order and Export"

 * When creating an activity, also add to "AndroidManifest.xml"
+  - the 'android:name', when starting with a period, means to append to 'manifest->package'

 * When using android v7 support, add to "Properties" -> "Android" -> "Library(Split DEX file)"

 * ListView and ListAdapter: a view has an adapter to getView so that layoutChildren.
 When the underlying of the adapter changes, adapter.notifyDataSetChanged() should be called to notify the datasetObserver.onChanged(), which will update the mItemCount = adapter.getCount().